nens/threedi-docs/source/b_massconservation.rst

 Conservation of mass
 =========================

-To make simulations of flow in order to make simulate the behavior under varying condition, one is often forced to use the computational power of computers.
+To capture or predict flow under varying conditions, one is often forced to use the computational power of computers.
 Since the introduction of computers various methods have been introduced and improved.
 Some aspects are true for all types of methods.
 Here, we will limit ourselves to the methods used in the computational core of 3Di.

 3Di is a subgrid based, two dimensional, depth averaged hydrodynamical model.
 Flow is described by water levels and velocities.
 These are computed by 2 fundamental laws of physics; i) Conservation of mass and ii) Conservation of momentum.
 In this section we will describe how we deal with conservation of mass in combination with the so-called subgrid method.